 Greek letter societies.
-There are six social fraternities and sororities on the campus of local origin and one national social fraternity: Alpha Gamma Tau, Delta Pi Alpha, Gamma Beta Chi, and Phi Delta Theta for men; Delta Sigma Kappa, Phi Alpha Mu, and Sigma Sigma Tau for women.
-Athletics.
-Athletics are part of the tradition at Western Maryland as a recognition of their importance in a rounded college life.
-Two parallel athletic programs for men are conducted on the campus-the intercollegiate (varsity sports) and the intramural programs.
-Intercollegiate activities include baseball, basketball, cross country, football, golf, lacrosse, soccer, tennis, track, and wrestling.
-The intramural program offers basketball, golf, softball, touch football, volleyball, wrestling, and a variety of other competitive events.
+There are six social fraternities and sororities on the campus of local origin and one national social fraternity: Alpha Gamma Tau, Delta Pi Alpha, Gamma Beta Chi, and Phi Delta Theta for men; Delta Sigma Kapoa, Phi Alpha Mu, and Sigma Sigma Tau for women.